-Porto is one of the most ancient cities of Europe and Portugal one of the oldest countries in the world.
-That’s the reason why Porto represents one of the many national relics that characterizes us as Portuguese.
+Porto is one of the oldest cities in Europe and Portugal one of the oldest countries in the world.
+This is why Porto is a gem of a city characterizing the spirit of the Portuguese people.

 + Info p>

 In the city also known as Invicta, there is a café on every corner.
 Porto boasts hundreds of bars, especially in the old quarter and the most traditional neighbourhoods, and where the nightlife often only ends the following morning.

 In recent years, Porto has seen a revival in its downtown nightlife